 4. Update your messaging

 Alternatively, you can start with a smaller reward, and then have members work their way up to larger ones.
-For example, maybe a member will earn $25 for their first 5 referrals.
-Then, they could earn $50 for every referral after that.
+For example, maybe a member will earn $25 for their first five referrals.
+Then, they earn $50 for every referral after that.
 Giving members something to work toward adds an element of gamification, and creating dimensions in your reward structure can increase engagement.

-7. Run “Special Promotions”
+7. Run special promotions

-It’s easy to go blind to the things we see constantly.
-By simply changing the title of the promotion you will be able to catch your customer’s eye.
-You don’t have to go crazy with the title, but change it according to seasons, events, holidays or even company anniversaries.
-In February it can be named “Spread the Love Campaign”, and during December you can change it to “Share Some Cheer”.
-It’s a simple way to boost engagement from your members.
-This is even more effective when you change the reward as well to better match the promotion.
+It’s easy to start ignoring the things we see constantly.
+Sometimes, simply changing the title of your referral program is enough to catch your customer’s eye.
+You can change the program according to seasons, events, holidays, or even company anniversaries.
+For example, your February promotion can be a “Spread the Love Campaign,” while one in December can change to “Share Some Cheer.”
+Title changes are a simple way to boost engagement from your members, and can be even more effective when combined with a new, relevant reward to match the promotion.